rogerajacto/frontend-project/README.md

-#Travel Blog App
+#  Travel Blog App

-Welcome to my travel blog App! this web site has the porpuse of showcasing my travels experiences.
+Welcome to my travel blog App!
+This web site has the porpuse of showcasing my travels experiences.
 This web application was developed using React.

 ## Features: